-As said before, the domain of intellectual property falls under an abstraction – a form of expression (copyrights), a product’s design (patents), or a process (trade secrets).
-All abstract things, and consequently all intellectual property, are inherently non-exclusive.
-The property rights movement argued that despite non-exclusivity, an individual has a right to intellectual property because other categorically-identical ideas are plentiful.
+As stated previously, intellectual property is currently classified as either a form of expression (copyright), a product’s design (patent), or a process (trade secret).
+As an abstraction, all intellectual property is inherently non-exclusive.
+The property rights movement argues that despite non-exclusivity, an individual has a right to intellectual property because other categorically identical ideas are plentiful.
 To not acknowledge one’s claim to an idea is to neglect that individual’s labor and desert to property.
-The opposition offers a contrary interpretation: while other categorically-identical ideas may remain, the self-identical idea has unique value that others are deprived of.
+The opposition offers a contrary interpretation: while other categorically identical ideas may remain, the self-identical idea has a unique value that others are deprived of when that idea is claimed as property.

-For instance, consider the hypothetical patent of a particular political philosophy – suppose John Rousseau’s ideas on direct democracy.
+For instance, consider the hypothetical patent of a particular political philosophy, such as John Rousseau’s ideas on direct democracy.
 There are a number of other ways one could think about implementing a direct democracy.
-However, while these would be categorically-identical, there is still a sense of intellectual deprivation, as one is restricted from an idea that may have otherwise been beneficial in developing one’s opinion.
+However, while these would be categorically identical, one is still intellectually deprived, since one is restricted from an idea that may have otherwise been beneficial in developing one’s opinion.
 This argument thus follows similar lines as John Stuart Mill’s defense of free thought and speech as important agents for individual growth and self-actualization.
-Furthermore, not only do intellectual property rights deprive others, but the inverse situation (widespread distribution of a self-identical idea) does not deprive the owner of his original stake because the idea is non-exclusive – his personal use remains unaffected.
-Professor Edwin Hettinger of the College of Charleston points out that “stealing a physical object involves depriving someone of the object taken, whereas taking an intellectual object deprives the owner of neither possession nor personal use of that object – though the owner is deprived of potential profit.”
+Furthermore, not only do intellectual property rights deprive others, but the inverse situation (i.e., the widespread distribution of a self-identical idea) does not deprive the owner of his original stake, because the idea is non-exclusive—his personal use remains unaffected.
+Professor Edwin Hettinger (1997) of the College of Charleston points out that “stealing a physical object involves depriving someone of the object taken, whereas taking an intellectual object deprives the owner of neither possession nor personal use of that object—though the owner is deprived of potential profit” (p.
+20).
 The owner’s stake in the intellectual property debate is therefore not his right to intellectual property, but his right to profit from that property.
 In particular, this line of argument targets the wholesale claim of ideas as protectable property.

-Most advocates against intellectual property do not stand completely against its protection, but do support more liberal access to restricted intellectual content.
-Hettinger concedes that “copyrights are easier to justify than patents or trade secrets… [because] copyrights restrict only copying an expression of an idea… One can [still] freely use the ideas in a copyrighted book in one’s own writing.”
+Most advocates against intellectual property are not completely opposed to its protection, but do support more liberal access to restricted intellectual content.
+Hettinger (1997) concedes that “copyrights are easier to justify than patents or trade secrets… [because] copyrights restrict only copying an expression of an idea… One can [still] freely use the ideas in a copyrighted book in one’s own writing” (p.
+33).
 In this scenario, the right to profit from one’s property does not limit the self-actualization of others.
 Others are free to express the same ideas, simply in a different manner.

-This distinction between classifications of intellectual property encourages us to define what differences might or might not entitle them as property.
+This distinction between classifications of intellectual property leads to defining what differences might or might not entitle ideas to be considered as property.
 One possible distinction could be in the usefulness or purpose behind a particular idea.
-If there is utility in the copyrighted expression, it is only in the idea, not the expression.
-Patents and trade secrets, on the other hand, are more restrictive on utility.
+For example, if there is utility in a copyrighted expression, it is only in the idea, not the expression.
+Patents and trade secrets, on the other hand, are more restrictive of utility.
 Patents restrict the actual usage of ideas that are designed to (by some definition) be “useful” or have novel uses.
 Trade secrets are also detrimental to utility as they withhold valuable information that could benefit scientific or technological advancement.
 Rather than granting property rights to these types of intellectual content, opponents of intellectual property suggest that alternatives should be considered to ensure their public availability, such as providing public financial support for intellectual laborers.

 A Subtle Distinction